ernoaapa/ansible-loggly/README.md

 --------------

 ```
+loggly:
-cluster: ''
+  tags: ''
   token: ''
 ```

+Loggly tags can be multiple tags, comma-separated.
-cluster variable is used as a Loggly tag. token variable is your Loggly account token.
+Loggly token variable is your Loggly account token.

 Dependencies
 ------------